ant-le/AustrianPollFraud/README.md

     - WUrde Kurz wegen Umfragen beliebter oder waren die Umfragen wegen Beliebtheit von Sebastian Kurz hoch?

 # Alternative - Eurobarometer zu Covid
-How did different policies
+> What effect did the Covid19-Pandemic have on (some aspect included in the Eurobarometer)?

+    - Country
+        - Germany
+    - Covid
+        - Before
+        - After
+    - Treating the Pandemic as-if radnom -> Treatment Effect?

+> What effect did different strategies in dealing with the Covid-19 pandemic have on (some aspect included in the Eurobarometer)?

     - Countries
         - Sweden
         - Germany
         - Italy
     - Covid
         - Before
         - After
+    - Fixed Effects Estimation?